muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/Project_s202025400_s202034520_s202170070/README.md

 ## Main Code Files and Their Purposes

-- **`ICS474-project .ipynb`**: Contain all codes, figures, results for the project.
+- [**`ICS474-project .ipynb`**](https://github.com/muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/blob/main/Project_s202025400_s202034520_s202170070/ICS474-project.ipynb): Contain all codes, figures, and results for the project.

-- **`Project Report .pdf`**: This report outlines the procedures followed in the project, presents the findings, and includes relevant figures to illustrate the results.
+- [**`Project Report .pdf`**](https://github.com/muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/blob/main/Project_s202025400_s202034520_s202170070/Project%20Report.pdf): This report outlines the procedures followed in the project, presents the findings and includes relevant figures to illustrate the results.

--
-- **`ICS474-Presntation.pptx`**: This will breiflly shwos the presntation about our project.
+- [**`ICS474-Presntation.pptx`**](https://github.com/muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/blob/main/Project_s202025400_s202034520_s202170070/ICS474-Presntation.pptx): This will briefly show the presentation about our project.

-- **`final_data .csv`**: contains all the necessary data for building the model.
+- [**`final_data .csv`**](https://github.com/muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/blob/main/Project_s202025400_s202034520_s202170070/final_data.csv): contains all the necessary data for building the model.
 ---

 ## Instructions for Running the Code

-1. **Download the all the csv , zip files data and the ipynb file to run the code**
+1. **Download all the CSV, zip file data, and the ipynb file to run the code**
 2. **Install the libraries used using the command in this README file**
 3. **Run Jupyter Notebook**:
    - Follow the sequence of notebook
-   - Complete each cell in order to ensure the datasets are properly processed and models are trained.
+   - Complete each cell to ensure the datasets are properly processed and models are trained.
 ---

 ## Required Installations